After taking anti-depressants for 7 years and becoming emotionally blunted, Ms.Meyers wanted to find healthier ways to feel better.

 16. Write in a journal.
 Powerful people like Oprah Winfrey keep a journal to record their thoughts, feelings, and dreams.
 Oprah has kept a “gratitude journal” for years, writing down each day five things for which she's thankful.
 Hey, if it works for Oprah, it could work for you, too!

 17. Face your fears.
 Every day we wake up to a choice: embrace the day with love or turn away from it with fear.
-Our anxiety keep us from experiencing so much.
+Our anxiety keeps us from experiencing so much.
 We don't find a partner because we dread rejection.
 We don't try for a promotion because we worry we're not good enough.
 We don't go back to college because we're concerned about being too old.
 When we face our fears and conquer them, we gain tremendous confidence and power over our lives.

 18. Be forward thinking.
 It's so sad when someone in their sixth or seventh decade of life is stuck in the past, lamenting how their abusive childhood is preventing them from doing this or that.
 When do we leave the hurts behind us and start looking ahead to a brighter future?
 Marinating about an imperfect upbringing is just a waste of time.
 Moving forward in our lives is what brings happiness and makes us feel powerful.